WidgetsBurritos/rackspace-homepage/README.md

 #### Modules used:
 - `block_class` - Used to apply css classes to a blocks.
-- `blockreference` - Used to reference blocks as fields.
+- `blockreference` - Used to reference blocks as fields in the content region field collection.
 - `captcha` - Used to add the captcha check on the form.
 - `conditional_fields` - Used to hide fields when they weren't necessary in the admin panel.
-- `ctools` - Required by Views
+- `ctools` - Required by views.
-- `devel` - Used to debug along the way
+- `devel` - Used to debug along the way.
 - `ds` - Used to layout various entity types, both in the front-end, and administratively.
 - `ds_bootstrap_layouts` - Provided Bootstrap-specific layouts to Display Suite.
-- `entity` - Required by field_collection
+- `entity` - Required by field_collection.
-- `fancybox` - Used for region/language selection modal
+- `fancybox` - Used for region/language selection modal.
 - `field_collection` - Used to create repeatable subfields for page nodes, allowing for easy embedding of Bootstrap-styled content.
 - `jquery_update` - Used to keep Bootstrap working properly.
-- `libraries` - Used by fancybox
+- `libraries` - Used to store the fancybox library.
 - `menu_attributes` - Used to add CSS classes to menu links, and li tags.
 - `views` - Used to display various content types and taxonomy terms in a more visually appealing way.
 - `recaptcha` - The specific captcha module used.